TritonDataCenter/rfd/rfd/0086/multiprocess.md

 Some example `start` configurations:

-- `start: "startup"`: start immediately (this is the default behavior if unspecified).
+- `when: "startup"`: start immediately (this is the default behavior if unspecified).
-- `start: "onSuccess myPreStart timeout 60s"`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
+- `when: "myPreStart exitSuccess timeout 60s"`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
-- `start: "onHealthy myDb"`: wait forever, until the service `myDb` has a healthy instance.
+- `when: "myDb healthy"`: wait forever, until the service `myDb` has a healthy instance.
 This service could be in the same container or external.
-- `start: "stopped myDb"`: start after the service in this container named `myDb` stops.
+- `when: "myDb stopped"`: start after the service in this container named `myDb` stops.
 This could be useful for copying a backup of the data off the instance.

-Each service, health check, or watch handler runs independently (in its own goroutine) and publishes its own events.
+Each job, health check, or watch handler runs independently (in its own goroutine) and publishes its own events.
 Events are broadcast to all handlers and a handler will handle events in the order they are received (buffering events as necessary).
 This means events from multiple publishers can be interleaved, but events for a single publisher will arrive in the order they were sent; e.g. a handler won't receive a `stopped` before a `stopping`.
 (In practice, handlers will receive messages in the same order as all other handlers but this isn't going to be an invariant of the system in case we need to change the internals later.)

 In the example below, we have a Node.js service `app`.
-It needs to get some configuration data from the environment in a one-time `setup` service.
+It needs to get some configuration data from the environment in a one-time `setup` job.
 The Node app has to make requests to redis and a database.
 The app can gracefully handle a missing redis but can't safely start without the database (this is an intentionally arbitrary example).
-We also need a consul-agent service to be running so that we can get the configuration for all of the above.
+We also need a consul-agent job to be running so that we can get the configuration for all of the above.

 The diagram below roughly describes the dependencies we have.